English local history: Research techniques

-Primary sources for local history
+Primary sources

 The survival and availability of local records differ significantly from area to area.
 West is a good guide to what records may exist and how they might be used.
-Similarly Iredale also describes where records may be found and how they can be used, although he originally wrote more than thirty years ago and is somewhat dated in parts.
+Similarly, Iredale describes where records may be found and how they can be used, although his work is somewhat dated in parts.
 There are numerous guides to individual record categories which can be found in bibliographies or referenced in more general works.
+N. W. Alcock's Old Title Deeds is an introduction to an under-used source for local history.

-Secondary sources for local history
+Secondary sources

-Where it exists, the appropriate volume of the Victoria County History (VCH) is the best starting point for a locality in England.
+Where it exists, the appropriate volume of the Victoria County History is the best starting point for a locality in England.
 There is often a local studies library which will contain a wealth of local material.
 Early county historians, e.g. Philip Morant and his History and Antiquities of Essex, often provide parish by parish accounts, although they frequently include long descriptions of manorial descents which are of little interest to the current generation of historians.
 If there is a history of the parish church, this may well contain useful material.